create3000/x_ite/docs/_posts/components/VolumeRendering/CartoonVolumeStyle.md

 ### SFColorRGBA [in, out] **parallelColor** 0 0 0 1 <small>[0,1]</small>

-ParallelColor is used for surface normals that are orthogonal to viewer's current location.
+*parallelColor* is used for surface normals that are orthogonal to viewer's current location.

 #### Hint